rkajaste/veebiraamistikud-django/README.md

 def index(request):
     return HttpResponse("Hello, world.
-You're at the polls index.")
+You're at the blog index.")

 ```
 To call the view, we need to map it to a URL, create urls.py in app folder: